-SISTER MARGARET CARNEY: The collaboration, or to use the term that we adopted, the strategic alliance that we tried to formulate was between St. Bonaventure University, which had been founded in the middle of the 19th century, and Hilbert College, which had been founded in the 1920s in Buffalo.
-Both were sponsored by Franciscan religious orders, and the other president, Dr. Cynthia Zane, and I had become friends following her appointment to Hilbert simply because I was able to give her some assistance with understanding mission.

-And so it was actually a set of conversations initiated by Dr. Zane, who was very focused on data about the future of higher education in general, narrow that to the Northeast, narrow that to the city of Buffalo, where there were there were six other Catholic colleges.
-And it did not take a clairvoyant to realize that sooner or later the sustainability of this was going to be a huge issue.
-And so she, having served on the faculty of Detroit Mercy, which was a highly successful merger of two preexisting Catholic colleges, felt that it was really important for her institution to ready itself for such a possibility, and as she looked at it, it seemed to her that the DNA of both St. Bonaventure and Hilbert were much closer aligned, and so she invited me to begin to think seriously, could St. Bonaventure open to this possibility?
+The collaboration or to use the term that we adopted, the strategic alliance that we tried to formulate was between Saint Bonaventure University, which had been founded in the middle of the 19th century, and Hilbert College, which had been founded in the 1920s in Buffalo.
+Both were sponsored by Franciscan Religious Orders.
+And the other President, Dr Cynthia Zane, and I have become friends following her appointment in Hilbert simply because I was able to give her some assistance with understanding the mission.
+And so, it was actually a set of conversations initiated by Dr Zane, who was very focused on data about the future of higher education in general, narrowed that to the Northeast, narrowed that to the city of Buffalo, where there were six other Catholic colleges.
+And it did not take a clear voient to realize that sooner or later the sustainability of this was going to be a huge issue.
+And so, she, having served on the Faculty of Detroit Mercy, which was a highly successful merger of two preexisting Catholic colleges, felt that it was really important for her institution to ready itself for such a possibility.

-And while in the beginning, I could feel some hesitation within myself, the more she and I talked, the more I realized that this was an opportunity for St. Bonaventure to be a first mover in something that was hardly a trend at the time but was probably the first indications of what would become a future trend.
-And so I agreed to enter into those conversations.

-And then the next step was that we needed the leaders of both of our boards and both of religious sponsoring institutions to be willing to at least say yes to a period of exploration.
-But we then went through a very carefully orchestrated series of stages, first, the agreement to enter into the exploration, a very intensive due diligence study on the part of both institutions, a beginning set of understandings of what might be some outcomes that we could look at the would be very positive for both.
+And as she looked at it, it seemed to her that the DNA of both Saint Bonaventure and Hilbert were much closer aligned.
+And so, she invited me to begin to think seriously.
+Could Saint Bonaventure open up to this possibility?
+And while in the beginning, I could feel some hesitation within myself.
+The more she and I talked, the more I realized that this was an opportunity for Saint Bonaventure to be a first mover in something that was hardly a trend at the time but was probably the first indication of what would become a future trend.
+And so, I agreed to enter into those conversations.
+And then, the next step was that we needed the leaders of both of our boards and both of our religious sponsoring institutions to be willing to at least say yes to a period of exploration.
+But we then went through a very carefully orchestrated series of stages.
+First, the agreement to enter into the exploration, a very intensive due diligence study on the part of both institutions.
+A beginning set of understandings of what might be some outcomes that we could look at that would be very positive for both.

 What would be some major stumbling blocks, minor stumbling blocks, and what would be the methodologies that we would use to address all of those?

-After two years of very intensive work with multiple forms of consultation, we'd reached the point where we needed board consent to actually begin the legal process of bringing the two institutions together.
-And at the point, there was enough of a level of misgiving on the part of both boards that, as much as the two presidents felt and the two provosts, which was extremely important, the four of us really felt that this was doable, but we had failed to convince our boards.
-And so the final board votes were to step down and stand back a bit.
+After two years of very intensive work with multiple forms of consultation, we had reached the point where we needed board consent to actually begin the legal process of bringing the two institutions together.
+And at that point, there was enough of a level of misgiving on the part of both boards that as much as the two presidents felt and the two provosts, which was extremely important, the four of us really felt that this was doable but we had failed to convince our boards.
+And so, the final board votes were to step down and stand back a bit.
 And it was, of course, crushing.

-DOUG LEDERMAN: Tell us a little bit about what it was that you had wanted the boards to agree on, and then maybe go to what some of those impediments were.
+Tell us a little bit about kind of what it was that you had wanted the boards to agree on and then maybe go to what some of those impediments were.